International Dance Festival in Rovinj, Croatia!

 By mixing a business trip with a weekend dance festival, these smart dancers save significantly as they only have to pay for the cost of the festival hotel for a couple of nights, while their airfare and other expenses are covered by their company.

-These dancers also can minimize the number of vacation days that they take for a dance festival since they are traveling for business.
 When you see a dancer at festivals all over the world, they are frequently taking advantage of their business travel to enjoy attending these dance festivals.

 To further narrow down your options let’s take a look at some regions, where you may want to attend your first international dance festival.

-Asia has countries that range from super-expensive such as Japan to budget-friendly such as the Philippines or Thailand.
 In particular, Southeast Asia has many good budget-friendly options but watch out for some super expensive locations such as Singapore.
-You will find many smaller dance festivals in this region.

 Europe

-European countries in eastern Europe are often much cheaper than western European countries.
+European countries in eastern Europe are often much cheaper than Western European countries.
 Portugal on the other hand is probably one of the cheaper countries to visit in Western Europe.

 Africa

-Africa can be surprisingly expensive for a first-time trip especially if you want to do some extra tourist excursions such as going on a Safari.
 It also depends on the quality of hotels and restaurants you choose.
 Sometimes you will find a lack of available hotels and overpriced restaurants in certain areas.

 Having a trusted local friend or contact can make a huge difference in lowering the cost of your trip.
 Most dance festivals in this region are smaller in size.